Lipschitz stable determination of polyhedral conductivity inclusions from local boundary measurements: Introduction

 There is a wide literature on Lipschitz stability for the inverse conductivity problem when unknown coefficients depend on finitely many parameters and infinitely many measurements are available, see for example \cite{AleVes05}, \cite{BerFra11},\cite{AldeHG}, \cite{AldeHGS}, \cite{GS}, \cite{FGS} and \cite{BerFra20,BerFraVes21} while in the case of finitely many measurements we refer to \cite{ABV,BacV} and to the more recent work \cite{AS2021,Alberti2020,H1,H2}.

-To our knowledge uniqueness and stability for general polyhedral conductivity inclusions from finitely many measurements is an open issue.
+To our knowledge uniqueness and stability for general polyhedral conductivity inclusions from finitely many measurements {are} an open issue.
 Unique determination from one suitably chosen measurement has been proved in \cite{BFK} restricting to the class of convex polyhedra.
-Logarithmic stability from one measurement has been derived in \cite{LiuTsou} in the two-dimensional case for polygonal conductivity inclusions.
+Logarithmic stability from one measurement has been derived in \cite{LiuTsou} in the two-dimensional case for polygonal conductivity inclusions {and in \cite{LiuTsoYan21} some preliminary results are obtained for the determination of a class of smooth two-dimensional inclusions}.

 Also, we would like to mention that the results obtained recently in \cite{Alberti2020} in an abstract setting and where Lipschitz continuity from finitely many measurements has been proved if the unknown belongs to a suitable finite dimensional nonlinear manifold seem not to include the case of polygonal and polyhedral conductivity inclusions.